 Lesson by Lesson....
 Impact to Change

 The term "equity of opportunity" describes a state of society that is driven by the idea of economic and social mobility for all.
-While historically the American Dream has advocated for opportunity for all, it is apparent that in the 21st Century the notion of "equity of opportunity" is far from actuality.
-A prominent factor driving this debilitating reality is the educational disparities that run rampant in the United States and across the world.
+However, this is far from reality.
+A prominent factor driving this debilitating reality is the educational disparities that run rampant around the world.
 Far too often, underprivileged and low-income students are put at a significant disadvantage when it comes to educational resources and opportunities that are available.
 In fact, in 2011, the US Department of Education released a study that reported 45 percent of high-poverty schools received less state and local funding than was typical for other schools in their district.
 This disparity translates into lower performance as exhibited by the looming achievement gap and lower rates of college attendance and completion among minorities and low-income students.
 With the Helping Hands: A Students for Students INC initiative, our goal is to promote great opportunities for those in need.
 With access to the right resources, people can become empowered by their own abilities and gain the confidence to fulfill their potential.
 Tutors work side-by-side with students and guide them in their journey to success.